What is Drip?

 However, you can get even more, including:

-Drip integrates with a ton of other marketing tools.
+Drip integrates with many marketing tools.

 Once you connect to another tool, you can use those in your workflows as well.